-This Russian language course is meant for students with knowledge of the language on level A2/B1 of CEFR (Common European Framework of Reference).
+This Russian language course is meant for students with knowledge of the language on level A2/A2+ of CEFR (Common European Framework of Reference).
 The course will provide students with further knowledge of Russian grammar and vocabulary usage (idiomatic approach) and aims to further develop language skills in grammar, speaking, listening, reading and writing.
 An important aspect of the course will be using Russian in a cultural setting.
 The student will learn the practical skills, which can later be used in the working environment, when going to Russia for study, internship or work.
 Communicative skills will be trained next to a sufficient amount of independent reading and writing.
+There will be a lot of focus on talking and reading about Russian politics, history and culture.
 The course provides the knowledge to communicate and understand Russian at B1 level (CEFR).

 After following and passing this course, students can understand the main points of clear standard input on familiar matters regularly encountered in work, school, leisure, etc. Students can deal with most situations likely to arise while traveling in Russia or an area where the language is spoken.
 Students can produce simple connected text on topics that are familiar or of personal interest and can describe experiences and events, dreams, hopes and ambitions and briefly give reasons and explanations for opinions and plans.

 Visual reception (reading): B1

 Written production (writing): A2/B1

 The timetable is available on the BA International Studies website

 Attending lectures and tutorials is compulsory.
 If you are not able to attend a lecture or tutorial, please inform the tutor of the course.
 Being absent without notification can result in a lower grade or exclusion from the final exam or essay.

 This course will be 5 EC: 140 hrs